jasonabanico/FibonacciTrader/README.md

 ## Strategy (not financial advice)

 - Use history to determine the extension level to sell and the retracement level to buy again.
+- From the outputs, it appears that the 0.786 retracement level can be an entry signal, and the 2.618 extension level can be an exit signal.

 ## Additional Features